-The largest mall in the area is Block 37 and has shops like the Disney Store, Zara, and a custom tennis shoe store.
+The largest mall in the area is Block 37 which has shops like the Disney Store, Zara, and a custom tennis shoe store.

 As for food, the Loop has many delicious options for visitors who love to travel through food!

-Of course, the most famous Chicago Food are: Pizza, Hotdogs, and Italian Beef Sandwiches, but Chicago is a food city and we pride ourselves on options!
+Of course, the most famous Chicago foods are: Pizza, Hotdogs, and Italian Beef Sandwiches, but Chicago is a food city and we pride ourselves on options!